 This free Git and GitHub crash course teaches you how to create a Git repository, clone it, make changes, and submit changes to GitHub – in just 30 minutes.

-GitHub Learning Lab is a collection of courses and tutorials created by the GitHub community.
+GitHub Skills is a collection of courses and tutorials created by the GitHub community.
 Definitely check it out if you are new to Git.

 Learn UI/UX design for free